 What we look for in teams History has shown us that 2-3 cofounders seems to be the sweet spot.
 There's a couple reasons for this.
 Having a sole founder is difficult because you have nobody to help you get through the low points, and startups are filled with ups and downs.
 Also, if you're a sole founder, you have to do everything yourself.
 It's very challenging to effectively do product development, gather user feedback, hire, and raise money all simultaneously.
 It's not impossible, just very tough.
 Having 4 or more cofounders is tough because it slows decisions down and can lead to many founder disputes simply because there are different viewpoints in the room together.
 There have been many successful startups that did have either a sole founder or 4+ cofounders.
 Although, I will say it's worth investigating these further to understand the different personalities, the dynamic between the founders, what each persons role was and so on.
 In the case of the sole founder, it often raises the question of "Why couldn't this person find anyone smart to work on this with them?"
 If you can't persuade one of your smart friends to be your cofounder, chances are you might struggle to sell to customers and pitch investors.
 The other thing that historically seems to have been important is that the founders have a history together.
 This means if you just met your cofounder on reddit last week, there's a lot of risk on the table.
 The reason is that a startup is like a roller coaster - when things are going great, everyone's happy.
 However, when things start to go downhill, what's going to keep your team together if you guys barely know each other?
 In many of the most successful startups, there were multiple near-death experiences (for the company) and almost always you hear the founders say what kept them going was not wanting to let their friends (cofounders) down.

 To conclude While this may give you an idea of what we look for, this is not meant to be 100% concrete.
 This is meant to serve as guidelines and to help you understand what are the common traits & themes among the most successful founders.
-As we learn more from future cohorts, this post will continue to evolve, as will our selection criteria.
+If you'd like to learn about some common mistakes that first-time founders make and some of the red flags we look out for, read this post.
+As we learn more from future cohorts, these posts will continue to evolve, as will our selection criteria.
 Apply to our founder's program here Email email@example.com for any questions about our Founder's Program.